 What are the Common Interview Questions and Answers?

-Although these questions are very advanced and general, you may not have the right answers for them and you may easily lose the job you are most interested in.
+Although these questions are very advanced and common, you do not have the right answers for them and you may easily lose the job that concerns you most.

 Don’t forget to watch Ted’s videos before the job interview